(805 ILCS 180/35-1)

 Events causing dissolution and winding up of company's

-(1) An event specified in the operating agreement.
+(1) An event or circumstance that causes the

-(A) the economic purpose of the company is likely to
+(A) the economic purpose of the company has been

 (C) it is not otherwise reasonably practicable to

-(E) the managers or members in control of the company
+distributional interest, upon entry of a judicial decree that the managers or those members in control of the company:

-have acted, are acting, or will act in a
+(A) have acted, are acting, or will act in a

 (6) Administrative dissolution under Section 35-25.